graphql/graphql-spec/README.md

 ### Contributing to this repo

 Please note that you must be a member of the [GraphQL Specification project](https://foundation.graphql.org/join) in order to make a contribution to the GraphQL Specification.
-There is no cost to join the specification project.
-If you open a PR, the EasyCLA tool will check whether you are covered as a contributor, either as an individual or under a company.
-If you are not covered, you will be prompted to sign the membership document at that time.
+There is no cost to join the specification project and you only need to do this one time.

+You can either sign the document as an individual on your own behalf, or your company can do it.
+If your company has already signed the agreement, you will need to ask your CLA manager to add you to the [list of approved contributors](https://corporate.v1.easycla.lfx.linuxfoundation.org/).
+If you do not know your CLA manager, please email [operations@graphql.org](mailto:operations@graphql.org) for help.

+To initiate the signature process please open a PR.
+The EasyCLA bot will block merging if we still need a membership agreement from you.

+If you have issues, please email [operations@graphql.org](mailto:operations@graphql.org).

 If your company benefits from GraphQL and you would like to provide essential financial support for the systems and people that power our community, please also consider membership in the [GraphQL Foundation](https://foundation.graphql.org/join).